brgskngn/IVRIG/README.md

 How to install: Install Ruby.
 https://www.ruby-lang.org/

 Download the Ivrig files (green button on the top right).
 Unzip the archive.
 Double-click one of the Ivrig files (Windows) or run it in the terminal (Linux).
 Done.
+Should also work on a Mac but I haven't tested it.

 There are two different versions:
 - Ivrig.rb: this is the default version.